• Skip to main content

 • ×

-Home » Soup » Ham Bone Bean Soup With Potatoes
+Home » Soup » Ham Bone Vegetable Soup (Slow Cooker) Recipe

-We typically enjoy a huge ham every Easter and sometimes for Christmas dinner.
-One of my absolute favorite things to do with the leftover carcass is to turn it into the most flavorful, multi-textured, colorful, hearty soup.
+• We typically enjoy a huge ham every Easter and sometimes for Christmas dinner.
+This is hands-down my favorite way to use a leftover holiday ham bone.

-This is such an easy soup and has so much flavor.
-It is loaded with potatoes, beans and vegetables to make it a complete meal requiring very little effort.
-The best part about this great recipe is that your slow cooker does the heavy lifting so you can kick your feet up after a big holiday.
+• The best part about this delicious soup is that your slow cooker does the heavy lifting so you can kick your feet up and relax after a big holiday.

 Recipe Ingredients for Ham Bean Soup

-Ham bone – Use one leftover cooked ham bone for this soup, preferably with a bit of meat still attached.
-Make sure the entire bone fits into your crock pot and that the cover is able to fit over it.
+Ham bone – Use one leftover cooked ham bone for this soup, preferably with a bit of meat still to the bone.
+It’s ok if the bone extends beyond the top of your slow cooker.
+You can wrap it with foil as it cooks.

 Beans – Kidney beans are the perfect addition to this recipe, but you can swap this variety out for pinto beans, navy beans, white beans, great northern beans, cannellini beans or any other hearty variety that holds its shape well in soup.